VirginGates/planman-integration-docs.github.io/_api/Trips_listTrips.md

 name: List Trips
 position_number: 1.6
 type: get
-description: Retrieve a list of trips filtered by criteria and/or sorted by one of trips's properties (e.g creationDate) in asc/desc order
+description: Returns various information about multiple trips filtered by criteria and/or sorted by one of trips's properties in ascending/descending order.
 query_parameters:
   - name: criteria
     content: String